MouseBiteLabs/Super-Nintendo-Cartridges/Basic UV/README.md

 ## Restrictions for v1.0

-If you have a v1.0 board, you are restricted to the following configurations:
+If you have a v1.0 board, you have the following restrictions:

 - Only a replacement CIC chip with the PIC12F629 can be used
 - MAD-1 is not supported (the wiring is wrong)